 Representative poems, stories, plays, both ancient and modern, from Asia, Africa, and Latin America.
-Offered every year.
-3 credits.
+Fall and Spring and other or on demand.
+3 Credits

-EN 140 Introduction to Poetry
+EN-140 Introduction to Poetry

 Examination and appreciation of the techniques and types of poetry including the sonnet, the pastoral, the mock heroic, and the ode.